ShivaBollam07/GreeverBackend/README.md

 3. **Set Up the Database**

    - Create a MySQL database with the name provided in the `config.env` template (`Greever`).
-   - Make sure to configure your MySQL user and password correctly.
+   - Make sure to configure your MySQL user and password and other keys correctly.
    - create tables `users` and `user_deatils` with the schema provided in the `Schema` Folder
    - Create Database `Greever` in MongoDB atlas and connect with the `URI`
-   - Collections in `MongoDB` are `courses `and `course_videos`
+   - Collections in `MongoDB` are `courses `and `course_videos - 26-08-2024 `
+   - New Collection `reading_list` added to the `MongoDB - 26-08-2024`

 ### Running the Application